What to expect for your first session?

 Consistency and commitment bring the best results.

 In the beginning, clients typically come in weekly for the first few months.
-It’s best to set a scheduled time each week, but life happens and it isn’t always realistic to meet at the scheduled time.
+It’s best to set a scheduled time to meet with your therapist each week, but life happens and it isn’t always realistic to meet at the scheduled time.
 If you can’t schedule a set time, no problem.
 We can choose a time to meet after each session.

 Occasionally, people attend therapy more often and may come once or twice a week for an hour.
 Others prefer less frequent visits, but longer sessions.

 How long are therapy sessions?

 Therapy can range from 60 – 120 minutes.
 Research reports couples benefit the most from 90-minute sessions.
 Some clients or couples do weekly 60-minute sessions.
 Others feel 60 minutes isn’t enough time and prefer 90 or 120 minutes.
 This is nothing you must decide from the start.
 Together, we can assess and figure out the best course of action for you.

 At the end of our sessions, we may provide you with an “out of session experiment” or “focus.”
 We take advantage of the time outside of sessions and want to help invite change in your life or relationship through behavioral, emotional, and communicational alterations.

 Through therapy and experiments, you will learn how to let get of ineffective ways of interacting and how to establish workable solutions.

 By discovering and practicing strategies for the effective handling of problems in your life or relationship, you will have skills to take home and maintain in the future.